umulmrum/holiday/README.md

 - Holidays in Switzerland are really complicated as there is wide fragmentation on if or how holidays are celebrated.
   The implemented rules are a best guess of what makes sense in the scope of this library (written by someone who isn't from Switzerland).
 I'm open for improvements.

-### Notes on US Holidays

-- Only common federal holidays are supported yet.

 ### Notes on Christian Holidays